mk12/vscode-better-git-line-blame/README.md

     - Toggle betterGitLineBlame.showStatusBarItem in your user settings file.
 - **Better Git Line Blame: Show Commit**
     - Show the commit message in a separate editor.
 Same as clicking on the status bar item.
+- **Better Git Line Blame: Show Commit (Plain Text)**
+    - Like "Show Commit", but in plain text instead of rendering as Markdown.
 - **Better Git Line Blame: Show Diff**
     - Show the blame's diff for the current file.
 Same as the "Show diff" link.
 - **Better Git Line Blame: Reblame File**